WURFL/wurfl-cloud-client-ruby/README.md

 folder that demonstrates the usage of the WURFL Cloud Client for Ruby.
 Please refer to the wurfl_cloud.rb initializer and the demo_controller details to see how visitor's devices are detected.

+From version 1.1.0 on, WURFL cloud client example requires Rails 6.0.0 to work.

 Caching
 -------